Fortune Green (ward)

 Fortune Green is an electoral ward in the London Borough of Camden, in the United Kingdom.
 The ward has existed since 1978 and was first used for the 1978 elections.
 It returns councillors to Camden London Borough Council.
 The ward covers the Fortune Green area in the west of Camden.
 The ward boundaries were revised in 2002 and 2022.
 The revision in 2002 increased the number of councillors returned from two to three.

 Camden council elections since 2022

 There was a revision of ward boundaries in Camden in 2022.
 The ward expanded slightly, gaining a very small area from West Hampstead.

+2026 election

+The election took place on 7 May 2026.